PhoenixRFA/BinaryConverter/Readme.md

-Convert string to bytes and bytes to string (just for fun)
+Convert string to bytes and bytes to string (just for fun).